 These are priceless family mementos - documentation of family history - which need to be preserved, preferably in a format that future generations will be able to access.

-One way to do so is to send them off to a service that converts them to digital format and saves a US company located in Scottsdale, Arizona.
+One way to do so is to send them off to a service that converts them to digital format and saves them that way for you.

 way to handle it is to purchase some inexpensive conversion equipment

 The method you choose likely will depend on the time and money resources available; the number of slides, films, etc., that exist; and your level of comfort in sending them off by courier or regular mail to someone else's care.

 My suggestion would be, if you do send them to a company for conversion, to send only a few at a time.
 That way, if they get lost in the mail, you have not lost all of them.

 One fellow has had experience with both, and discusses his experiences on his website, at Family History Products, in his section entitled "Family Photos".
 The focus of his website is on preserving memories and family history.